 One thing to keep in mind with bonds is that they can drop in value if market rates increase.
 (The price of a bond moves inverse to its interest rate.)
 As a result, if you wind up selling your bond to someone else before it matures, you might have to sell it for less than you paid.
 Still, bonds are far less risky than stocks, making them a good way to increase the yield your savings earns while taking a little more risk.

-Each of these options has the potential to increase the interest your savings earns.
-But which interest-bearing option is right for you will depend on your needs, risk tolerance, and the effort you’re willing to put in.
+Each of these options has the potential to increase the amount of interest your savings earns.
+But which interest-bearing option is right for you depends on your needs, risk tolerance, and the effort you’re willing to put in.
+Ask yourself these questions:

 Take some time to think about which of these strategies is right for you.